In this guide I show how to disassemble a Sony Vaio VGN-FW170J laptop.

 NOTE: You can skip steps 7-19 if you only want to remove the bottom cover.

 Warning: When installing the bottom cover back on the laptop pay attention to the wireless switch on the motherboard.
 The wireless switch located on the motherboard and it’s very small and weak.
 Make sure the wireless switch positioned correctly.
 The knob on the switch (located on the motherboard) has to match opening on the ON/OFF slider (located on the bottom cover) and fit into it.
-If the knob on the wireless switch positioned incorrectly, you can break it while installing the bottom cover back on the laptop.
+If the knob on the wireless switch positioned incorrectly, you can break it while installing the bottom cover back in place.

 On the following picture it’s hard to see ON/OFF slider but it’s located on the right side of the case.